storybookjs/react-native/addons/docs/docs/recipes.md

 <Story name="basic">{stories.basic}</Story>

-And of course I can also embed arbitrary markdown & JSX in this file.
+And I can also embed arbitrary markdown & JSX in this file.

 <SomeComponent prop1="val1" />
 ```